 Slime buildup in the basin: Too much detergent leads to an accumulation of detergent residue in the basin of your washing machine.
 This buildup will result in a deficiency in the washer’s ability to properly clean your clothes.

 Damage to the water level pressure switch: Excess soap can intrude the water lines that supply the washer with water.
-If soap intrusion becomes severe, the water level pressure switch can be damaged, resulting in an expensive repair or replacement of the unit.
+If soap intrusion becomes severe, the water level pressure switch can be damaged, resulting in an expensive repair or a complete washer replacement.

 Washer stops mid-cycle: Using too much detergent in a load can cause the water to drain improperly—or can make the machine stop running altogether.